OpenAcousticDevices/AudioMoth-Live/README.md

 ## Linux and Raspberry Pi ##

-Most Linux releases currently use PulseAudio to allow applications to connect with audio devices.
+Older Linux releases used PulseAudio to allow applications to connect with audio devices.
+Increasingly, Linux releases are moving to PipeWire.
+This includes Raspberry Pi OS Bookworm onwards and Ubunbu 24.04 LTS onwards.

 By default, PulseAudio supports all sample rates.
-However, from Raspberry Pi OS Bookworm onwards, the Raspberry Pi uses PipeWire rather than PulseAudio for audio.
-By default, PipeWire does not support all sample rates.
+However, PipeWire does not.
+This will show up as recordings with no high frequency components.

-You can check the installed Raspberry Pi OS with:
+You can check the installed audio server with:

 ```
-> cat /etc/os-release
+> pactl info
 ```

+If the `Server Name` mentions `pulseaudio`, even in combination with `PulseAudio`, then PipeWire is being used.

 To allow PipeWire to use all the available sample rates, you need to edit the PipeWire configuration: